EUDAT-Training/B2SHARE-Training/03_Communities.md

 }
 ```

 The schema contains all required fields together with field type and descriptions.
+The required fields are also listed and need to be provided in case new records are created.

 ## Registering new communities
 It is possible to register new communities in B2SHARE, but currently not via de the API.
 Please contact the [EUDAT helpdesk](https://eudat.eu/support-request?service=B2SHARE) in order to do so.